Corey-Everett/SKG/ProgressUpdates.md

 * Think of doing a GUI model, once program is otherwise completed.

 ### Any blocking issues/challenges that need to be addressed?
-* Data structures - storage and manipulation of info.
-* Features unimplemented; Proper storage, GUI, all commands, for both client and server.
+* Features unimplemented; Functional GUI for both client and server.

 # Comments
 1. Revise this following the ProgressUpdates.md template for better look and formatting - resolved